openSUSE/openSUSE-git/notes-about-git.md

-The "Source" tag for the spec file will be missing, but a new directory ".obs" will be present, with a "meta.xml" file that will use the "<scmsync>" tag to point to the master branch, as is done in the "git-example-2"[4] project from Adrian.
+The "Source" tag for the spec file will be missing, but a new directory ".obs" will be present, with a "meta.xml" file that will use the `<scmsync>` tag to point to the master branch, as is done in the "git-example-2"[4] project from Adrian.

-The git URL for "<scmsync>" for user projects can point to external git services, like "gitlab" or "github", but for openSUSE project should always point to the "code.opensuse.org" repository, to avoid history rewrite.
+The git URL for `<scmsync>` for user projects can point to external git services, like "gitlab" or "github", but for openSUSE project should always point to the "code.opensuse.org" repository, to avoid history rewrite.